 Neither/nor (joining two negative alternatives - must be used together)

-There are three things to remember when using coordinating conjunctions:
+Remember when using coordinating conjunctions:

-An easy way to remember the 7 coordinating conjunctions is the acronym FANBOYS; For, And, Nor, But, Or, Yet, So.
+An easy way to remember the 7 coordinating conjunctions is the acronym FANBOYS: For, And, Nor, But, Or, Yet, So.
 (Simmons, 2021).